nuclear heart scan

 Let the person performing the test know how you're feeling during the test so he or she can respond as needed.

-What to expect after a nuclear heart scan
+after a nuclear heart scan

 You may be asked to return to the nuclear medicine center the next day for more pictures.
 Outpatients will be allowed to go home after the scan or leave the nuclear medicine center between the two scans.

 Most people can go back to daily activities after a nuclear heart scan.
 The radioactivity will naturally leave the body in the urine or stool.
 It's helpful to drink plenty of fluids after the test.

 The cardiologist or radiologist will read and interpret the results of the test within 1 to 3 days.
 Results will be reported to your doctor, who will contact you to discuss the results.
 Or, the cardiologist may discuss the results directly with you.